allusis/base-pug/README.md

 - A file and folder structure that is modular, scaleable, and sensible.

 ## To do:
+- Find some contributors for help and sanity checks.
 - Update gulp to compile Pug and Sass files.
 - Create demo pages so the output can be viewed.